FREE Trial with Benzinga Pro happening right now!

-With the vastness of the internet comes a plethora of course options.
+With the expanse of the internet comes a plethora of course options.
 However, just because a course exists does not mean it is worth your time.
 When deciding which class to take, there are a few considerations to keep in mind.
-We’ve taken a look at the most important ones for you:
+We’ve taken a look at the most critical components of Excel classes.

-Budget constraints may narrow down your choices, but assessing your needs compared to what the class offers can help you make a smart choice.
+Budget constraints may narrow your choices, but assessing your needs compared to what the class offers will help you make a smart choice.
 This, and you can audit some courses for free.
-If you end up having to pay, you can plan out your finances with one of the best budget apps to help find money for the course.
+You might find a list of free excel courses, but you should consider paying for a proper education.
+If you end up paying, plan out your finances with one of the best budget apps to help finance the course.

-If you are looking for a certificate or credit towards a degree, you may have to pay a fee.
-Fees vary depending on the online school you choose, but you may receive price breaks due to discounts or sales.
-Also, not every course has to come through a University, which can significantly lower the price of a quality resource.
+If you are looking for a certificate or credit towards a degree, you may have to pay a fee for an accredited Microsoft Excel certification.
+Fees vary depending on the school you choose, but you may receive price breaks when you happen upon discounts or sales.
+Also, the best way to learn Excel you may not come from a university, which can significantly lower the price of a quality resource.

 Your instructor’s knowledge base and reputation can make an Excel course worthwhile as they share their expertise with you.
 Many courses are led by industry leaders, so look at who your potential instructors are and what other students have said about them.

-Often times, courses are broken down into smaller specializations to make them manageable in a short period of time.
+Often times, Excel classes online are broken into smaller specializations to make them manageable.
 Make sure to keep an eye out for the specific class that fits your needs.

 Our Top Picks

 Based on the criteria above, these are some of the best Excel courses available online.
+Remember, this is a feature-rich program that allows you to do many, many things with a few clicks of the mouse or via a formula.
+At the same time, Excel courses should start slowly, help you learn the basics and use the software effectively.
 Take a look below and see which one is best for you.